VIC.GOV.AU | Policy and Advisory Library

 • a five-point scale.

-• Schools must upload their student achievement data via CASES21External Link twice yearly – by 30 June and 31 December each year.
+• Schools must upload teacher judgments of student achievement data via CASES21External Link for every student enrolled at the school across each curriculum area taught, twice yearly – by 30 June and 31 December respectively.

 Details